robertnathe/System_of_Linear_Equations/README.md

 Overview

-This repository contains implementations of several numerical methods and utilities for matrix operations and neural network training.
-It includes:
+Several numerical methods and utilities are implemented for matrix operations and neural network training.

 Direct Solvers: